 Phillipsburg is a somewhat small town located in the state of New Jersey.
-With a population of 14,515 people and seven constituent neighborhoods, Phillipsburg is the 132nd largest community in New Jersey.
-Phillipsburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 14,212 people and seven constituent neighborhoods, Phillipsburg is the 132nd largest community in New Jersey.
+Phillipsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Phillipsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Phillipsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Phillipsburg are a mix of both white- and blue-collar jobs.
 Overall, Phillipsburg is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Phillipsburg who work in office and administrative support (14.60%), sales jobs (11.17%), and maintenance occupations (7.57%).
+There are especially a lot of people living in Phillipsburg who work in office and administrative support (12.05%), sales jobs (10.00%), and food service (8.77%).

 Phillipsburg is a very ethnically-diverse town.
 The people who call Phillipsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Phillipsburg residents report their race to be White, followed by Black or African-American.
 Phillipsburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.39% of the town’s residents.
-Important ancestries of people in Phillipsburg include Italian, Irish, English, and Hungarian.
+People of Hispanic or Latino origin account for 14.25% of the town’s residents.
+Important ancestries of people in Phillipsburg include German, Irish, Italian, Polish, and English.

 The most common language spoken in Phillipsburg is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and African languages.